mattbierbaum/hey.runat.me/docs/blog/beerpong.md

 We all know that the game of beer pong is relatively simple in terms of physics.
 What this post presupposes is: maybe it isn't?

+Before I even begin, I'd like to say that if you are looking for pretty pictures and advice, skip to <a href='#optimal'>Optimal aiming</a>
+or <a href='#fractals'>Beerpong fractals</a>.
+Otherwise, enjoy.

 {{ figure('/img/beerpong/fractalpreview.png', "A fractal generated with \
 beer pong dynamics.
 Not so simple.", 362, 'right') }}